Luctia/ezarr/README.md

 - [Jellyseerr](https://github.com/Fallenbagel/jellyseerr) is like Overseerr, but for Jellyfin.

 ## Requirements
-Currently this script only works on Linux.
+Currently, this script only works on Linux.
 There is a chance that the sample docker compose file will work on Windows, although untested.
 The only requirements other than that are **Python 3** and **docker** with **docker-compose-v2**.
 While this script _may_ work on docker-compose-v1 it's made to be and highly recommended to be run using v2.
 The easiest way to install these dependencies on Ubuntu and other Debian-based distors is by running:
 ```